mathjax/MathJax/docs/html/_sources/configuration.txt

 or HTML-with-CSS otherwise.
 If you **don't** load an explicit configuration file, you will need to include an in-line configuration block in order to tell MathJax how to read and display the mathematics on your pages.
-See the section below for details.
+See the section below on :ref:`Using In-line Configuration Options <inline-config>` for details.

 It is best to load MathJax in the document's ``<head>`` block, but it is also possible to load MathJax into the ``<body>`` section, if